potassco/plingo/README.md

     Provides an evidence file to the program (`.lp` file with clingo syntax rules)

-- `--hr`
+- `--frontend=mode`

-    Converts hard rules as well.
-Useful for debugging or resolving inconsistencies in the program.
+    Specifies which frontend to use ('lpmln', 'lpmln-alt', 'problog', 'plog').

-- `--plog`
+    Mode 'lpmln-alt' is the alternative definition where hard rules have to be satisfied.

-    Necessary when calculating P-log programs.
+    When using mode 'lpmln' hard rules are also translated whiche can be useful for debugging or resolving inconsistencies in the program.

 - `--query='atom'`